-Figure 22 shows that the existing uses are predominantly industrial, but that there are also large areas of commercial development immediately adjacent to the roadway and extending into the Project Area.
-There are also some Exempt uses (shown in blue), most of which is town owned land incorporated into Heritage Park.
+Figure 22 shows that existing uses are predominantly industrial, but there are also large areas of commercial development immediately adjacent to the roadway and extending into the Project Area.
+There are also some Exempt uses (shown in blue), consisting largely of Town-owned land incorporated into Heritage Park.
 Figure 23 shows that large proportions of this Project Area are currently vacant and undeveloped, with 73% of the industrial land classified as vacant.
-The Commission staff visits indicate a reasonably high occupancy rate (90%) of the existing buildings, but also a more varied mix of uses that includes more service uses than seen in the other large industrially zoned area (Executive Park).
-As with the Executive Park, it appears that there is plenty of land available for industrial uses in this area, and that this seems to suggest demand for industrial uses at this location is fairly week.
+Commission staff visits indicate a reasonably high occupancy rate (90%) of the existing buildings, but also a more varied mix of uses that includes more service uses than seen in the other large industrially zoned area (Executive Park).
+It appears that there is adequate land available for industrial uses in this area, which suggests demand for industrial uses at this location is fairly weak.